blackjetrock/experimental-computer-for-schools/README.md

 <h2>A First Course on the Schools's Computer</h2>
 This is a document that provided a course on programming the computer, there is only one known paper copy of this document, but it has been copied and put together into a PDF document.
 It has several programs written for the machine, which are the only ones I know of from the time when the machine was trialled.
-These programs almost exclusively use the extracodes for the programs, not the half-word basic instructions.
-Those instructions must have been used to implement the extracodes themselves in the store from address 100 to 199.
+These programs almost exclusively use the extracodes for the programs, not the half-word basic instructions which must have been used to implement the extracodes themselves in the store from address 100 to 199.

 <h2>Experimental Computer for Schools</h2>